 - Identify which users need to execute them.

-Then, passwordless administration can be applied based on features available in most many operating systems (albeit they are limited) or by deploying a privileged access management solution for your environment.
+Then, passwordless administration can be applied based on features available in many operating systems (albeit they are limited) or by deploying a privileged access management solution for your environment.

 To learn how BeyondTrust’s PAM platform can enable you to implement passwordless administration, contact us today.